golbok/golbok.github.io/about.md

 <p style="color:darkgray">Personal Blog</p>
 <img class="profile-picture" src="/assets/img/index.jpeg" alt="author">

-Hi! my name is Imam, I am <span class="text-danger">ex</span>-majored student of <a href="fst.uin-suska.ac.id" target="_blank">Information System &mdash; UIN Suska, Pekanbaru</a>.
+Hi! my name is Imam, I am <span class="text-danger">ex</span>-student of <a href="https://uin-suska.ac.id" target="_blank">Information System</a> major.
 I really do expert at "How to" via Search Engine ☺.

 Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/).
 All this blog's posts has been maintained in <a href="{{ site.url }}/archives/">blog archives</a>.